RN to BSN Curriculum

 You'll earn 55 quarter credits in transfer for your previous nursing coursework.
 You'll also receive up to 58 quarter credits for previous science and general education courses completed at the associate degree or diploma level.
 113 potential transfer credits from your associate degree or diploma nursing program (includes 55 credits for previous nursing courses), leaving you with 67 credits needed to complete your BSN degree.

-Other transfer credit for appropriate baccalaureate level courses taken at an accredited institution will be considered for courses in which the student has earned a "C" or above.
+Other transfer credit for appropriate baccalaureate-level courses taken at an accredited institution will be considered for courses in which the student has earned a C+ (77%) or better.
 Transferability is evaluated on an individual basis.
 You'll need to provide an official transcript from the other institution, then speak with your admissions counselor about credit transfer.

 More about the Capstone Practicum